 Co-presence describes the subjective experience of being in the company of others in a virtual environment, or in short, a sense of "being there together" (Schroeder, 2002).
 We refer to it as a quale, denoting the sensation of being together in a (virtual) place (Skarbez et al., 2017a).
 As noted by Kyrlitsias and Michael-Grigoriou (2022), co-presence (referred to as social presence by the authors) can enhance the realism and effectiveness of interactions between users and virtual humans.
-While the congruence between realism in appearance and behavior has been named of great importance for co-presence (Garau et al., 2003; Bailenson et al., 2005), early work provided mixed results about the significance of a realistic or anthropomorphic appearance of agents (Bailenson et al., 2001; Nowak, 2004).
-In the work of (Latoschik et al., 2017), the realism of avatars (abstract / realistic) in dyadic VR scenarios did not affect co-presence, though the authors reported slightly higher eeriness ratings for the realistic avatars potentially indicating an Uncanny Valley effect.
+One decisive feature influencing co-presence in virtual environments is the visual representation of others.
+While the congruence between realism in appearance and behavior has been named of great importance for co-presence (Garau et al., 2003; Bailenson et al., 2005), previous work provided mixed results about the significance of a realistic or anthropomorphic appearance of avatars and agents (Oh et al., 2018).
+For example, in the work of Latoschik et al. (2017), the realism of avatars (abstract / realistic) in dyadic VR scenarios did not affect co-presence, though the authors reported slightly higher eeriness ratings for the realistic avatars potentially indicating an Uncanny Valley effect.
 In contrast, Zibrek et al. (2017) found an impact of the rendering styles of animated agents on co-presence in two VR experiments.
 Interestingly, realistic virtual humans were preferred over stylized representations, while the rendering styles were rated comparable in unappealing and eeriness.
+Also, Volante et al. (2016) indicated interactions with virtual patients of realistic rendering to increase emotional bonding and social presence compared to stylized ones.
 For multiple virtual others, Latoschik et al. (2019) indicated the impression of interaction possibilities (IIP) and co-presence to be consistently higher for a mixed ambient crowd of abstract and realistic virtual participants' along with increased feelings of eeriness.
 The authors reason that potential incongruencies with participants' expectations may have caused them to focus more intensely on the surrounding agents when they were of mixed appearance.
-Lastly, the realism in shape and texture of the self-representation and its congruence with the appearance of an agent was not found to impact co-presence (Latoschik et al., 2017).
-In conclusion, related work identified the realism in virtual others to impact co-presence and IIP.
-Furthermore, we did not find indications for the (in)congruence in realism between the self-avatar and others to impact co-presence and IIP.
+Lastly, the realism in shape and texture of the self-representation and its congruence with the appearance of an agent was not found to impact co-presence in the work of Latoschik et al. (2017).
+We did not find further indication for the (in)congruence in realism between the self-avatar and others to impact co-presence and